amorqiu/Interactive-Movie-Industry-Data-Visualization-Tool-/README.md

 ● Brief user guide, including how to run the program and how to choose presentation options.

 I have four presentation ways.
-And detail guide lines is listed below.
+And detail guide lines is listed below. relation <genre>
-    relation <genre>
     available only if there is an existing movie genre show the domestic_income and international_income of all movies in a spefic genre
     graph: scatterplot
     valid inputs: common movie genres "Comedy, War, Sport, ect."
 First letter needs to be Capitablized success <area> <limit>
     available any time
     list top movies with highest either domestic or international or gross revenue
     graph: table
     valid inputs: area accepts "US", "International" if novalue and other values are inputted, it will be default value                     as "gross"; limit requires an integer distributor <genre>
     available only if there is an active site or nearby result set show you who are the distributors good at producing average most lucrative movies in a specific genre
     graph: barchart
     valid input: common movie genres "Comedy, War, Sport, ect."
 First letter needs to be Capitablized movie <name>
     available to all moveis released in 2018 show you the component of a movie's income
     graph: piechart
+    valid input: movie names, whitespace between words